lijumjose/VIPMP/src/pages/docs/market_segments/index.md

    - Customers may only purchase offers in their market segment or subsegment.
    - Resellers may only purchase offers in a market segment they are enabled for.
-   - Requests to purchase offers in a different segment returns the  error 2129 – Reason Code: `INELIGIBLE_MARKET_SEGMENT`.
+   - Requests to purchase offers in a different segment return the  error 2129 – Reason Code: `INELIGIBLE_MARKET_SEGMENT`.
    - API endpoint to manage this workflow: [POST Create/Preview Order API](../migration/preview_offers.md)

 New or updated error codes are listed in the following table: